 PostureRanked is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 The most common mistake new standing desk users make is standing too much.
 Yes, too much.
 The goal isn’t to replace sitting with standing—it’s to replace static positioning with movement.
-Standing all day creates its own set of problems, from leg fatigue to varicose veins.
+Standing all day creates its own set of problems: leg fatigue, foot pain, varicose veins, and even decreased cognitive performance.
+For the research behind this advice, see our standing desk benefits research guide.

 So how long should you actually stand?
-Research provides clear guidelines that balance the benefits of standing with the realities of human physiology.
+Research gives clear guidelines that balance the benefits of standing with the realities of human physiology.
+The short answer: 2–3 hours of total standing across an 8-hour workday, spread in short intervals.
+The long answer involves understanding why these numbers work—and how to build a sustainable habit around them.

 Quick Answer: The Evidence-Based Recommendations